DiamondLightSource/pymalcolm/docs/user_docs/generator.rst

     ScanTickerPart1 o-- Block2
     ScanTickerPart2 o-- Block3

-.. currentmodule:: malcolm.controllers

-Our "TICKER" block consists of a :class:`RunnableController` which implements a :meth:`~RunnableController.configure`/:meth:`~RunnableController.run` interface, and two ScanTickerParts.
-These two Parts do not contribute Attributes and Methods, but instead register functions with :class:`Hook` instances on the Controller to get code to run during the correct phase of :meth:`~RunnableController.configure` or :meth:`~RunnableController.run`.
+The :class:`RunnableController` contributes the ``configure`` and ``run`` Methods in a similar way to previous examples, but the two ScanTickerParts do not contribute any Attributes or Methods to the Block.
+Instead, these register functions with :class:`~malcolm.core.Hook` instances on the Controller to make their child Block behave in a particular way during the correct phase of :meth:`~RunnableController.configure` or :meth:`~RunnableController.run`.

 Specifying Scan Points
 ----------------------

+If this ScanTicker Block is going to simulate running a scan, we better learn how to specify a scan.
 There are a number of pieces of information about each point in a scan that are needed by parts of Malcolm:

 - The demand positions of a number of actuators representing where they should be at the  mid-point of a detector frame.
 This is needed for step scans and